balazsdukai/synthesis-project/index.md

 taking the end time of each state minus 5 minutes and the start time of the subsequent state (see Fig. 3).
-The reason for the 5 minute subtraction, is that the last moment a device is actually recorded is 5 minutes before the end time of a state.</p>
+The reason for the 5 minute subtraction, is that the last moment a device is actually recorded is 5 minutes before the end time of a state.

-<h2 id="movement-pattern-extraction">Movement pattern extraction</h2>
+## Movement pattern extraction

-<p>The final step is to extract movement patterns from the created
+The final step is to extract movement patterns from the created movements.
-movements.
 These patterns can be derived by counting the amount of movement from, to or between certain buildings and building-parts for different time intervals.
 To determine if a movement should be counted